mholling/nswtopo/README.markdown

   * firetrails and walking paths are sometimes absent or out-of-date.
 * Some classes of map data are not currently accessible through the NSW map servers, and are therefore missing from the map.
 These include:
   * spot heights
-  * labels for some geographic features including summits, saddles and islands
+  * labels for some geographic features including summits and saddles.
   * boundaries of NSW parks and reserves
   * ancillary hydrographic features including waterfalls
   * relative heights of cliffs
-  * waterfalls and rapids
   * points of interest
-* I have left out a number of obscure mand-made features that are unlikely to be found in bush and rural areas of interest.
+* I have left out a number of obscure man-made features that are unlikely to be found in bush and rural areas of interest.
 * For the time being, if you need a legend you'll need to create it manually.
 * When rotating the map using the `rotation` parameter, the image quality is reduced slightly.
 (Since the map servers are only able to render maps in north-up orientation, the images must are subsequently rotated, causing some resampling degradation.)
 * Not all horizontal labels remain horizontal when a map rotation is specified.
 * The NSW map servers sometimes go offline.
 There is a daily maintenance window at around 10pm AEST for a few minutes, and at other times the servers go down for longer periods (e.g. for a week, one time).
 This is frustrating.
-Interrupt the script using ctrl-c, wait a few minutes, then try again
+Interrupt the script using ctrl-c, wait a few minutes, then try again.

 Release History
 ===============